JoshData/jot/README.md

 To run:

-	nodejs example.js
+	node example.js

-Note how the output applies both changes logically, even though the second change was specified as a change to key1, but that key doesn't exist by the time the change is applied.
-It's the atomic_rebase call that takes care of that.
+Note how the output applies both users' changes logically, even though the second user's changes specified "key1" and "key2", neither of which exist by the time the revision is applied.
+It's the rebase_array call that takes care of that.

 An initial document (doc) is created.
 Changes are *simultaneously* made to